Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 There is a huge amount of freedom with a line of credit home loan.
 This means they are suited to people who are disciplined financially as spending money on frivolous purchases could be tempting to some.

-Construction loans are loans specifically suited to the purpose of building a property.
-Construction loans are particularly useful as the total borrowing amount is not based on the property’s current value, but on a predicted value at completion.
-Borrowers therefore have access to vast sums.
+Home improvement loans are loans specifically suited to the purpose of building a property.
+Home improvement loans are particularly useful as the total borrowing amount is not based on the property’s current value, but on a predicted value at completion.
+Borrowers, therefore, have access to vast sums.

-To qualify for a construction loan, city-approved building plans and a fixed-price building contract must be in place.
+To qualify for a home improvement loan, city-approved building plans and a fixed-price building contract must be in place.

 Your lender will appoint an independent valuer who will assess your builder’s work at each construction stage before the lender pays an installment.
 The beauty of this is that you have extra help on your side to force your builder to complete work at a high standard.
 In addition, interest-only accumulates on money drawn down — which is good for your back pocket.